Internship Program Description

-Interns will work alongside Studio Museum staff in satellite office locations in Harlem, as we transition out of our current space in preparation for our new building project.
-During inHarlem, a dynamic set of collaborative programs in our neighborhood, we will continue our groundbreaking exhibitions, thought-provoking conversations, and engaging art-making workshops at a variety of partner and satellite locations in Harlem.
+Interns will support inHarlem, a dynamic set of collaborative programs in our neighborhood, continuing our commitment to groundbreaking exhibitions, thought-provoking conversations, and engaging art-making workshops at a variety of partner and satellite locations in Harlem.

 Only individuals authorized to work for the Museum in the United States will be accepted into the internship program.
 The Museum will consider expressions of interest in providing volunteer services to the Museum from non–work authorized individuals.

 Summer 2020 Internship Season: Monday, June 1, 2020 – Friday, August 7, 2020 (10 Weeks)

 Required commitment: Minimum 20 hours/week, during the workweek

 All interns must attend a mandatory internship orientation on the morning of June 1, 2020 to commence their program.